Trigonometry Formulas

 Basic Trigonometry Formulas

-Basic trigonometry formulas are used to find the relationship of trig ratios and the ratio of the corresponding sides of a right-angled triangle.
+Basic trigonometry formulas are used to find the relationship between trig ratios and the ratio of the corresponding sides of a right-angled triangle.
 There are basic 6 trigonometric ratios used in trigonometry, also called trigonometric functions- sine, cosine, secant, co-secant, tangent, and co-tangent, written as sin, cos, sec, csc, tan, cot in short.
 The trigonometric functions and identities are derived using a right-angled triangle as the reference.
 We can find out the sine, cosine, tangent, secant, cosecant, and cotangent values, given the dimensions of a right-angled triangle, using trigonometry formulas as,

 Trigonometric Ratio Formulas